Early Life and Education of Alex Bregman: A Complete Timeline

 2004: Batboy for University of New Mexico

-In 2004, Alex Bregman served as a batboy for a University of New Mexico game against Arizona State University, where his favorite baseball player, Dustin Pedroia, played.
+In 2004, Alex Bregman served as a batboy for a game between the University of New Mexico and Arizona State University, where he met his favorite baseball player, Dustin Pedroia.

-Starting in 2006, Alex Bregman's father was a part owner of the NBA Development League’s New Mexico Thunderbirds.
+In 2006, Alex Bregman's father became part owner of the NBA Development League’s New Mexico Thunderbirds.

-In 2009, Alex Bregman led his high school team to a state championship as a freshman shortstop.
+In 2009, Alex Bregman led his high school team to a state championship as a freshman shortstop, batting .514 with three home runs.

 October 2010: COPABE Pan American Baseball Championships MVP

-2011: High School Baseball Success and U.S. National Team Gold Medal
+2011: High School and U.S. National Team Success

-In 2011, Alex Bregman batted .678 as a high school junior, setting a New Mexico season record with 19 home runs and earned All-State honors.
-In the fall of 2011, he led the 18-and-under U.S. National Team to a gold medal at the International Baseball Federation World Championships.
+In 2011, Alex Bregman batted .678 as a high school junior, setting a New Mexico season record with 19 home runs, and led the 18-and-under U.S. National Team to a gold medal at the International Baseball Federation World Championships.

-In 2012, Alex Bregman chose to attend LSU to major in sports administration and play shortstop for the LSU Tigers baseball team.
+In 2012, Alex Bregman chose to attend LSU and majored in sports administration.
+He also played shortstop for the LSU Tigers baseball team in the Southeastern Conference (SEC).

 2012: Drafted by the Boston Red Sox

-In 2012, Alex Bregman was drafted by the Boston Red Sox in the 29th round of the Major League Baseball Draft, but he elected not to sign and instead attended LSU.
+In 2012, Alex Bregman was drafted by the Boston Red Sox in the 29th round of the Major League Baseball draft but elected not to sign, choosing to attend LSU instead.

 March 25, 2013: SEC Player of the Week

-On March 25, 2013, Alex Bregman was named the SEC Player of the Week.
+On March 25, 2013, Alex Bregman was named SEC Player of the Week during his freshman year at LSU.

-In 2013, Alex Bregman was a candidate for the Brooks Wallace Shortstop of the Year Award.
+In 2013, Alex Bregman was a candidate once more for the Brooks Wallace Shortstop of the Year Award that he had won in 2013.

-In 2013, during his college baseball career at Louisiana State University (LSU), Bregman was voted the 2013 National Freshman of the Year by Baseball America and won the 2013 Brooks Wallace Award as the country's best college shortstop.
+In 2013, Alex Bregman was voted the National Freshman of the Year by Baseball America and won the Brooks Wallace Award as the country's best college shortstop while playing college baseball for Louisiana State University (LSU).

-In 2014, Alex Bregman was voted 2014 second-team all-SEC and was named to the 2014 USA Collegiate National Team.
+In 2014, Alex Bregman was voted second-team all-SEC, NCAA Regional All-Tournament Team, SEC All-Tournament Team, Second-Team All-Louisiana, and named to the 2014 USA Collegiate National Team.

-During the 2017 postseason, Alex Bregman began performing a home run celebration known as the "Dugout Stare."
-This celebration gained popularity among his teammates and on social media.
+During the 2017 postseason, Alex Bregman began performing a home run celebration known as the 'Dugout Stare'.
+It gained popularity among teammates and on social media.
+Later, the team synchronized the stare into a new team home run celebration, gaining social media attention from Houston businesses and news outlets.

-In 2018, Alex Bregman's brother, A.J.
-Bregman, was selected by the Houston Astros in the 35th round of the MLB Draft.
+In 2018, Alex Bregman's brother A.J. was selected by the Astros in the 35th round of the MLB draft.

 In early January 2019, Alex Bregman underwent arthroscopic surgery to remove bone chips in his right elbow.
 He returned to action in spring training on March 2.

-On June 16, 2021, Alex Bregman strained his left quadriceps during a game against the Texas Rangers, resulting in a two-month absence from the season.
-He returned on August 25.
+On June 16, 2021, Alex Bregman strained his left quadriceps during a game against the Texas Rangers, leading to over two months of absence.
+He returned on August 25, scoring the winning run against the Kansas City Royals.

-On August 1, 2022, Alex Bregman and Reagan Howard welcomed their first child, a son.
+On April 17, 2025, Alex Bregman and his wife, Reagan Howard, welcomed their second child, a son.